TomographicImaging/CCPi-Regularisation-Toolkit/Readme.md

 ### Supplementary:

  * zing_rings_add.m Matlab script to generate proj. data, add noise, zingers and stripes
- * add_wedges.m script to add the missing wedge to existing sinogram
   * my_red_yellowMAP.mat – nice colormap for the phantom
  * RMSE.m – Matlab function to calculate Root Mean Square Error
- * subplot_tight – visualizing better subplots
- * ssim_index – ssim calculation

 ### Practical advices:
  * Full 3D reconstruction provides much better results than 2D.
 In the case of ring artifacts, 3D is almost necessary
  * Depending on data it is better to use TV-LLT combination in order to achieve piecewise-smooth solution.
 The  DemoRD2 shows one possible example when smoother surfaces required.
  * L (Lipshitz constant) if tweaked can lead to faster convergence than automatic values
- * Convergence is normally much faster when using Fourier filtering before backprojection
  * Students’t penalty is generally quite stable in practice, however some tweaking of L might require for the real data
  * You can choose between SplitBregman-TV and FISTA-TV modules.
 The former is slower but requires less  memory (for 3D volume U it can take up to 6 x U), the latter is faster but can take more memory (for 3D volume U it can take up to 11 x U).
 Also the SplitBregman is quite good in improving contrast.